Netcracker/KubeMarine/documentation/Installation.md

 ignore-volume-microversion=true
 ```

 This configuration tells openstack-cinder-csi plugin to work in a mode compatible with old OpenStack.
 With this change, new versions of openstack-cinder-csi will work with old OpenStack.
+DO NOT set this option for new OpenStack versions, only for old ones.

 Previously, for old OpenStack we recommeded to use old version of openstack-cinder-csi plugin.
 This approach is no longer recommeded, since `cloud.conf` option is better one.
 If you still want to use older version of openstack-cinder-csi plugin, you need to specify older version of openstack-cinder-csi chart and older plugin image, like following:
 ```yaml